SFPC/sfpc.github.io/teachingasart.md

 Weekly class of 2.5 hours that includes lectures and group discussion.
 Weekly assignments and readings that require minimum 3 hours of work.
 Office hours with the teacher and teaching assistant.

 Week 1: Learning.
-Introduction of the course and the instructor's practice and Teaching philosophy.
-Questions about Learning.
+Introduction of the course and the instructor's practice and teaching philosophy.
+Questions about learning.

 Week 2: Curriculum.
 What is a curriculum?
 Artists as educators, performance artwork as curriculum, Joseph Beuys & Fluxus, Judy Chicago & Feminism, Allan Kapprow & Happening.